 by Mike Ratliff

-The following is a note from the ESV Study Bible pertaining to the passage above:
+The following is a note from my John MacArthur Study Bible (2006) pertaining to vv4,5 above:

 My brethren, the next time we even begin to think we have become mature believers who have passed all the tests and have totally crucified the flesh, et cetera, we need to reread passages like this one.
 Do we go and ‘wash the feet’ of our enemies?
 Do we cling to our animosity against those who have wronged us as if it is “our right” or do we humble ourselves, forgive them and serve them as our Lord would?
 Notice carefully my brethren that even though our Lord did all of this for Judas Iscariot, it changed nothing.
 He still betrayed our Lord.